Hk669/HacksArena/README.md

 HacksArena is an event management application designed to streamline the organization and participation in hackathons.
 Whether you are hosting a hackathon or looking to participate, HacksArena provides a centralized platform to manage events, connect with participants, and stay updated on upcoming hackathons. the application is completely built on `Azure postgresSQL` with `Django`.

+   - Star the repo if found useful 🌟

 **New feature**
 #### Points System 🌟
 - Now, every action in HacksArena comes with a reward: